fairlearn/fairlearn/docs/user_guide/assessment.rst

 .. _metrics_with_grouping:

-Metrics with Grouping using :code:`MetricFrame`
+Metrics with grouping using :code:`MetricFrame`
 -----------------------------------------------

 In a typical fairness assessment, each row of input data will have an associated